segmentio/segment-docs/src/unify/Traits/recommended-items.md

 plan: unify-plus
 ---

-Recommended Items, part of Segment's CustomerAI, lets you add personalized item recommendations to each user profile.
+Recommended Items, part of Segment's CustomerAI, lets you add personalized item recommendations as a trait to each user profile.

-Based on a user's past interactions, this trait generates a list of up to 10 items, like products, articles, or songs, that each user is most likely to engage with.
+Based on a user's past interactions, this trait generates a list of up to 5 items, like products, articles, or songs, that each user is most likely to engage with.

 This recommendation is designed for cases where you want to personalize experiences, like email content, in-app recommendations, or website suggestions, to fit each user's unique preferences.